Glossary of Legislative Terms

 Legislation is the act of making laws or enacting laws.
 A proposal for a law is introduced to Congress in one of the following four forms:

 A bill is a proposed a new law, which can be drafted by anyone but can only be introduced by members of either the House or the Senate, who in turn become the bill’s sponsor(s).
 It is the form used for most legislation.

 2. Joint Resolution

 A joint resolution is very similar to a bill, and the two forms of congressional action are often used interchangeably.
-It may originate in either the House or the Senate (not jointly in both houses, as is often incorrectly assumed), and it must be passed in the same way as a bill (see How a Bill Becomes a Law).
+It may originate in either the House or the Senate (not jointly in both houses, as is often incorrectly assumed), and it must be passed in the same way as a bill (see this legislative process explainer from www.congress.gov).
 The one difference is that unlike bills, joint resolutions are used to propose constitutional amendments, which require a two-thirds affirmative vote in each house but are not submitted to the president; if ratified by three-quarters of the states, these resolutions become effective.